VA Construction Loans for Veterans — Available in All 50 States

 Build on Your Own Land with VA Construction Loan

-If you already own the perfect piece of property, a VA One-time close construction loan is the key to unlocking its potential.
-Whether you own your land free and clear or still financed, this program allows you to use your land equity towards the project.
-By using a VA One-Time Close construction loan, you can pay off your existing land debt, fund your custom build, and secure a permanent mortgage—all with a single closing.
+If you already own the perfect piece of property, a VA One-Time Close construction loan can help you unlock its potential.
+Whether you own your land free and clear or are still making payments, this program may allow you to use your land equity toward the project if the property meets VA minimum property requirements and lender guidelines.
+With a VA One-Time Close construction loan, you may be able to pay off existing land debt, fund your custom home build, and secure a permanent mortgage—all through a single closing process.

 How VA Construction Loans Work for Landowners